burrowers/garble/README.md

 * The standard library is never garbled when compiled, since the source is always publicly available.

+* Deciding what method names to garble is always going to be difficult, due to interfaces that could be implemented up or down the package import tree.

 * Some uses of the `reflect` package may break, such as accessing a struct's field, whose name has been garbled.